Ex-USU QB Jordan Love enjoys best game of NFL career as Packers rally | Gephardt Daily

 Nick Vigil, LB, Minnesota Vikings

-Vigil is expected to be active when the Vikings take on the Broncos on Sunday night.
+Vigil was active for the Vikings’ 21-20 loss to the Broncos on Sunday night.

 Bobby Wagner, LB, Seattle Seahawks